-7.2.5.12 Investigational Research Board/Independent Ethics Committee Notification of Serious Adverse Events
+7.2.6.12 IRB/IEC Notification of Serious Adverse Events

-The Investigator is responsible for promptly notifying her/his investigational research board/independent ethics committee (IRB/IEC) of all SAEs, including any follow-up information occurring at her/his site and any SAE regulatory report, including any follow-up reports that he/she receives from Pearl Therapeutics in compliance with local IRB/IEC reporting requirements.
+The Investigator is responsible for promptly notifying her/his investigational research board/independent ethics committee (IRB/IEC) of all SAEs, including any follow-up information, occurring at her/his site and any SAE regulatory report, including any follow-up reports that he/she receives from Pearl Therapeutics.
 Documentation of the submission to the IRB/IEC must be retained for each safety report.
 The Investigator is also responsible for notifying Pearl Therapeutics if their IRB/IEC requires revisions to the informed consent form or other measures based on its review of an SAE report.

-7.2.5.13 Health Authority Safety Reports
+7.2.6.13 Health Authority Safety Reports

-Pearl or its representatives will submit a safety report to the appropriate regulatory agencies for any suspected adverse reaction that is both serious and unexpected within the appropriate time frame.
+Pearl Therapeutics or its representatives will submit a safety report to the Food and Drug Administration (FDA) and/or any other appropriate regulatory agencies, for any suspected adverse reaction that is both serious and unexpected within the appropriate time frame.

-Pearl or its representatives will send copies of each safety report submitted to the regulatory agencies to the Investigators who are actively participating in Pearl-sponsored clinical studies.
-Safety reports must also be submitted to the appropriate IRB/IEC as soon as possible.
+Pearl Therapeutics or its representatives will send copies of each safety report submitted to the FDA and/or other regulatory agencies to the Investigators who are actively participating in Pearl Therapeutics-sponsored clinical studies.
+Safety reports must be submitted to the appropriate IRB/IEC as soon as possible.
 Documentation of the submission to the IRB/IEC must be retained for each safety report.

-7.2.6 Overdose
+7.2.7 Overdose

 An overdose is defined as a dose greater than the high dose level evaluated in this study as described in Section 6.2 (Product Descriptions) that results in clinical signs and symptoms.
 In the event of an overdose of study medication, the Investigator should use clinical judgment in treating the overdose and contact the study Medical Monitor.
-The Investigator should refer to the relevant document(s) for detailed information regarding warnings, precautions, contraindications, adverse events, and other significant data pertaining to the study drug(s) being used in this study.
+The Investigator should refer to the relevant document(s) for detailed information regarding warnings, precautions, contraindications, AEs, and other significant data pertaining to the study drug(s) being used in this study.
 Such document may include, but not be limited to, the Investigator's brochure for GP MDI.

-7.2.7 Pregnancy
+7.2.8 Pregnancy

 To ensure subject safety, each pregnancy in a female subject from Visit 1 (Screening) until study completion must be reported to Pearl Therapeutics within 24 hours of learning of its occurrence.
 The pregnancy should be followed up to determine outcome, including spontaneous or voluntary termination, details of the birth, and the presence or absence of any birth defects, congenital abnormalities, or maternal and/or newborn complications.
-Pregnancy should be recorded on a paper Pregnancy Form and reported by the Investigator to Pearl Pharmacovigilance or designee.
+Pregnancy should be recorded on a Clinical Trial Pregnancy Form and reported by the Investigator to Pearl Therapeutics Safety Department.
 Pregnancy follow-up should be recorded on the same form and should include an assessment of the possible relationship to the Pearl Therapeutics study drug of any pregnancy outcome.
 Any SAE experienced during pregnancy must be reported on the SAE Report Form.

-7.2.8 Use of Steroids during the Trial
+7.2.9 Use of Steroids during the Trial